List of Fables characters: Frau Totenkinder

 Frau Totenkinder (a pseudonym which literally translates as "dead children" in German) is the leader of the magicians of Fabletown, representing many of the unnamed witches found in tales and legends.
-Her outward appearance as a rather frail old woman masks the fact that she is one of the most powerful Fables to have escaped The Homelands.
+Her outward appearance as a rather frail old woman masks the fact that she is one of the most powerful Fables to have escaped the Homelands.
 She has appeared throughout the series as an integral part of the Fabletown community, both defending it against the Adversary's mages and making her own deals with its residents.

 Ozma

 Ozma, Princess of Oz, is a little girl witch who is often seen with Frau Totenkinder.
 While the Fairy Witch's great task was the creation of Fabletown and the Woodland building and Totenkinder's great task was the battle against the Empire, Ozma sees her task as the battle against Mr. Dark for the sake of Fabletown.
 She was voted as the new leader of the 13th floor after Frau Totenkinder went to find Dunster Happ.
 She participated in a power struggle in The Farm along with Stinky and Gepetto, and in the end was named one of Rose Red's three advisers.
 With Totenkinder gone to live with her new husband, Ozma is the leader of the thirteenth floor witches.
-She is killed by a resurrected feral Bigby Wolf (unknown to all is being controlled by Mrs. Sprat).
+She is killed by a resurrected feral Bigby Wolf.